Can Higher Prices Stimulate Product Use? Evidence from a Randomized Experiment in Zambia

 Details of the intervention

-Researchers present evidence on the effect of prices on product use from a large-scale field experiment.
+Researchers presented evidence on the effect of prices on product use from a large-scale field experiment.
 The intervention consisted of a door-to-door sale of Clorin at a randomly chosen, below-market "offer price" to about 1,260 households with poor access to piped water or chlorine home-delivery.
 Clorin, retailing for about 25 cents, is inexpensive so as not to discourage use based on income.
-Those who chose to buy the product were then offered a randomly chosen discount, allowing for a varied "transaction price".
+Those who chose to buy the product were then offered a randomly chosen discount, allowing for a varied "transaction price."
 Researchers returned to those households and conducted a follow-up survey and chemical water test to determine how often Clorin was used.

 Screening and Sunk Cost Effect: Researchers sought to find whether higher prices can help target those who would most use the product (screening effect) by seeing if, as the offer price rose, those who chose to buy Clorin had higher usage, implying higher expected benefits.
 Researchers also sought to determine whether higher prices resulted in a higher propensity to use (sunk cost effect).
 Assuming households incur a higher psychological cost if they do not use a product they have paid more for, they will be likely to use Clorin if the price was increased.
 Therefore, for a given offer price, a higher transaction price could lead to a stronger desire to rationalize one' s purchase through use.